-Todd Schaefer, and all he brings to the table for the Razorbacks, continues to lead to team success.
+Todd Schaefer, and all he brings to the table for the Razorbacks, continues to lead to team success as he approaches his sixth year on staff in 2022-23.
 His impact on the Arkansas Women’s Basketball program has been felt from the moment he was hired, and was rewarded with his promotion to Associate Head Coach on July 30, 2019.

 “I strongly believe in what we are doing here,” Schaefer said.
 “I believe in our on-court philosophy.
 But more than that, I believe in the culture of trust between coaches and players we have built here at Arkansas.
 It’s really unique in this day and age, and it’s something I embrace.
 I love working in this office and for this program.”